-- 1. Recognize the functions and purposes of the visual arts in the everyday world, in one's own life and in the life of people around the world; - 2.
-Write and speak about a work of art using appropriate art terminology; - 3.
-Research and present a written analysis integrating and synthesizing sources to explain an art work's aesthetic and historical significance, its role as a transmitter of cultural values, and its role in the student's emotional and intellectual life; - 4.
-Examine the functions and purposes of each art medium, including drawing, painting, printmaking, photography, sculpture, and architecture; - 5.
-Identify the medium of a work of art and understand how each medium is distinguishable from another; - 6.
-Identify major art movements and artists associated with those movements from the prehistoric time period to the present; - 7.
-Identify the key stylistic features and historical contexts of art; - 8.
-Work effectively in teams; - 9.
-Demonstrate the ability to explore global/cultural diversity in art; - 10.
+- 1. Discuss the aesthetic principles that guide and govern the visual arts and their application in the time period; - 2.
+Research and present a written analysis integrating and synthesizing sources to explain an art work's aesthetic and historical significance, its role as a transmitter of cultural values, and its role in the student's emotional and intellectual life; - 3.
+Comprehend the creative process and the physical and intellectual demands required of the artist; - 4.
+Explain standards of art criticism and evaluate art products and processes; - 5.
+Understand the bases of values, beliefs, and practices found in historical societies and cultures; - 6.
+Work effectively in teams; - 7.
+Demonstrate the ability to explore global/cultural diversity in art; - 8.
 Demonstrate social responsibility by attending an art exhibition.